-Dublin's main street, O'Connell Street, is named after him, and he's known as one the greatest figures in modern Irish history, but the home of Daniel O'Connell, Derrynane House is largely undiscovered.
-The impressive house is sheltered in woodland at the tip of the Iveragh Peninsula on the scenic Ring of Kerry.
+Dublin's main street, O'Connell Street, is named after him, and he's known as one the greatest figures in modern Irish history, but the home of Daniel O'Connell, Derrynane House, is largely undiscovered.
+This impressive house is sheltered in woodland at the tip of the Iveragh Peninsula on the scenic Ring of Kerry.

 - Historic home and parklands on the Ring of Kerry.

 - Tearoom open March to December.

 - Extensive gardens with walks and great views.

 Just near Derrynane House, National Historic Park you can cross over the beach to Abbey Island and check out the ruins of Derrynane Abbey.